zezhouliu/cs171-hw1/intro_answers.md

     2b) United Nation World Food Programme
         - Link: http://cdn.wfp.org/hungermap/
         - Reasons why it's better: Similar to the previous example, this website uses a creative way to display their tabular data in an interactive and clear way.
+Instead of simply displaying the data in a table, the main view of the webpage is a large interactive map, while the table is displayed on a sidepanel that dynamically changes as you select different options.
+In this case, you can select none, one, or many different flags around the map that will aggregate the data from the different regions and then display on the side-panel.
+Moreover, on the side-panel, there are selective tabs that you can choose in order to separate the related information.
+For example, one tab has the general description of the hunger levels in the specific areas, another has the specific values and numbers associated with the data, etc.

+    2c)